JSH32/notes/Projects/Python Tutorial/How to structure Python projects.md

 ---
 created: 2024-09-29T18:56
-updated: 2024-09-29T19:16
+updated: 2024-09-29T19:19
 ---
 ## Introduction
 Here we will explain how to properly structure your Python projects for scalability, clarity, and ease of use.
 Managing dependencies with Poetry is just one piece of the puzzle.
 We will also explore how to organize your code into modules, the role of `__init__.py`, and how you can use functions across different Python files.
 By the end of this chapter, you will not only know how to handle dependencies with Poetry but also how to structure the internal logic of your project.
 ## What is a Dependency?
 Before we proceed, let's clarify what a **dependency** is.
 A **dependency** is an external package that your project needs to function.
 For instance, if your project requires working with APIs, you may include the `requests` library as a dependency.
-As projects grow, managing dependencies becomes crucial, and this is where tools like **Poetry** come into play.
+As projects grow, managing dependencies becomes more important for your own sanity, and this is where tools like **Poetry** are useful.

 ## Why Use Virtual Environments?
 A **virtual environment** isolates your project’s dependencies from the system’s global Python installation.
 This is useful when you have multiple projects that require different versions of the same library.
 They are stored using managers like Conda or in folders using python's own `virtualenv` tool.